Combination Truck Hours of Delay

 Methodology: Combination Truck Hours of Delay

-Combination truck hours of delay was estimated hourly by determining the difference between actual travel time and the delay threshold travel time along a facility.
-Delay threshold travel time is the travel time for a motorist under uncongested conditions that meet travel times at the uncongested speed thresholds.
+The combination truck hours of delay are estimated hourly by determining the difference between actual travel time and the delay threshold travel time along a facility.
+Delay threshold travel time is the travel time for a combination truck under mildly or heavily congested conditions.
 The actual travel time is computed based on average travel speeds on a single segment for a single hour.
-At an areawide level, combination trucks hours of delay are the sum of all segment products of additional travel time an average combination truck experienced beyond uncongested conditions and the combination truck volume.
+At an areawide level, combination trucks hours of delay are the sum of all segment combination truck hours of delay.

 Calculation